Electrical contractors in

 Insurance Minimums

 General liability minimum $300,000 per occurrence, $600,000 aggregate.
-Workers compensation required if employees.
-Professional liability recommended for larger projects.
+Workers compensation required if employing others.
+Professional liability recommended but not mandated by state.

 How to Get Licensed